tashfia98/FeaturedCollection/README.md

 - Responsive design using Tailwind

 ## 🚀 Preview
-To preview this component, simply open the index.html file in your preferred web browser after copying cloning the repo.
-You can do this by:
+To preview this component:
-- Double-clicking the index.html file in your project folder, or
+- Clone/Download the repo.
-- Right-clicking the file and selecting Open with > your browser.
+- Right-clicking the index.html file and selecting Open with > your preferred browser.